jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-05-02-avoid-directly-using-thrid-party-classes-at-the-boundaries.md

 }
 ```

 Tsk tsk!
 Look at that.
 Imagine having `Result<Empty, Error>` all over your app!
-It will look very convoluted, I think.
+It will look very messy, I think.

 What's worse is that I now have two kinds of command handlers in my app: one which returns `Result` and another one which returns `Result<Empty, Error>`.